bayramog-zz/azure-stack-docs.tr-TR/azure-stack/user/azure-stack-version-profiles-azurecli2.md

 ---
-title: Azure CLı ile Azure Stack yönetme | Microsoft Docs
+title: Manage Azure Stack with Azure CLI | Microsoft Docs
-description: Azure Stack, kaynakları yönetmek ve dağıtmak için platformlar arası komut satırı arabirimini (CLı) nasıl kullanacağınızı öğrenin.
+description: Learn how to use the cross-platform command-line interface (CLI) to manage and deploy resources on Azure Stack.
 services: azure-stack
 documentationcenter: ''
 author: mattbriggs